-UPUNCTURE AND NON-SPECIALIST ITIONER ITEMS 8.
+UPUNCTURE AND NON-SPECIALIST 8.
 NON-SPECIALIST PRACTITIONER ATTENDANCES ASSOCIATED WITH PRACTICE INCENTIVE PROGRAM PAYMENTS patients.
-For seven or more patients - the fee for item vided by the number of patients seen, up to a maximum of six more than 25 minutes, but not more than 45 minutes in e area, that completes the requirements for a cycle of care (See para AN.7.1, AN.7.20 of explanatory notes to the Fee: \$57.35 Benefit: 100% = \$57.35 his Category) 261 Extended Medicare Safety Net Cap: \$172.05 Professional attendance at a place other than co onsulting rooms of more than 25 minutes but not more itioner in an eligible area, that completes the minimum the established diabetes mellitus 262 patients.
-For seven or more patients - the fee for item vided by the number of patients seen, up to a maximum of six with established diabetes mellitus he minimum requirements for a cycle of care of a patient (See para AN.7.1, AN.7.20 of explanatory notes to the Fee: \$84.45 Benefit: 100% = \$84.45 nis Category) 263 Extended Medicare Safety Net Cap: \$253.35 and the angular of the Africa to the Africa onsulting rooms of more than 45 minutes in duration by a impletes the minimum requirements for a cycle of care of patients.
-For seven or more patients - the fee for item vided by the number of patients seen, up to a maximum of six 264 lesser amount more than 5 minutes, but not more than 25 minutes in e area, that completes the minimum requirements of the (See para AN.7.1, AN.7.21 of explanatory notes to the Fee: \$29.65 Benefit: 100% = \$29.65 his Category) 265 Extended Medicare Safety Net Cap: \$88.95 onsulting rooms of more than 5 minutes, but not more tioner in an eligible area, that completes the minimum 266 patients.
-For seven or more patients - the fee for item Extended Medicare Safety Net Cap: 300% of vided by the number of patients seen, up to a maximum of six 266 lesser amount Professional attendance at consulting rooms of more than 25 minutes, but not more than 45 minutes in 268 r roressional attenuance at consulting rooms of more than 23 minutes, but not more than 43 minutes in
+For seven or more patients - the fee for item ded by the number of patients seen, up to a maximum of six 259 plus \$1.65 per patient. he Derived fee for this item, or \$500.00, whichever is the Professional attendance at consulting rooms of n nore than 25 minutes, but not more than 45 minutes in area, that completes the requirements for a cycle of care 261 (See para AN.7.1, AN.7.20 of explanatory notes to the Fee: \$58.30 Benefit: 100% = \$58.30 is Category) 261 isulting rooms of more than 25 minutes but not more ioner in an eligible area, that completes the minimum established diabetes mellitus patients.
+For seven or more patients - the fee for item ded by the number of patients seen, up to a maximum of six 262 lesser amount Professional attendance at consulting rooms of n practitioner in an eligible area, that completes th with established diabetes mellitus nore than 45 minutes in duration by a medical e minimum requirements for a cycle of care of a patient (See para AN.7.1, AN.7.20 of explanatory notes to the Fee: \$85.80 Benefit: 100% = \$85.80 is Category) 263 medical practitioner in an eligible area, that com isulting rooms of more than 45 minutes in duration by a pletes the minimum requirements for a cycle of care of a patient with established diabetes mellitus (See para AN.7.1, AN.7.20 of explanatory notes to the Derived Fee: The fee for item 263, plus \$21.10 divipatients.
+For seven or more patients - the fee for item ded by the number of patients seen, up to a maximum of six 264 Extended Medicare Safety Net Cap: 300% of the he Derived fee for this item, or \$500.00, whichever is the 264 nore than 5 minutes, but not more than 25 minutes in area, that completes the minimum requirements of the (See para AN.7.1, AN.7.21 of explanatory notes to the Fee: \$30.10 Benefit: 100% = \$30.10 is Category) 265 than 25 minutes in duration by a medical practiti sulting rooms of more than 5 minutes, but not more oner in an eligible area, that completes the minimum requirements of the Asthma Cycle of Care (See para AN.7.1, AN.7.21 of explanatory notes to thi patients.
+For seven or more patients - the fee for item ded by the number of patients seen, up to a maximum of six 265 plus \$1.65 per patient. the Derived fee for this item, or \$500.00, whichever is the 266 lesser amount 268 nore than 25 minutes, but not more than 45 minutes in area, that completes the minimum requirements of the